BunkersAndBadasses/MetaDND/README.md

   click FINISH.

-  IMPORTANT: Copy the XML folder in the repository into the folder where the JAR is.
+  IMPORTANT: Copy the XML and Image folder in the repository into the folder where the JAR is.

   Click on the JAR to run.